Danny02/OpenCTM/README.txt

 -------------------
 - Added support for PNG format textures (ctmviewer).

-- Added experimental support for LightWave LWO files (ctmconv and ctmviewer).
+- Added support for LightWave LWO files (ctmconv and ctmviewer).

 - Added support for Geomview OFF files, e.g. as used by the Princeton Shape Benchmark (ctmconv and ctmviewer).